adamburrows/selfhosted-containers/gitlab/gitlab.md

-# GitLab Demo Deployment
+# GitLab Demo

-This demo runs a **self-hosted GitLab instance** locally using **Podman or Docker Compose**.

-It supports HTTPS traffic with **self-signed SSL certificates** or your own trusted CA. I also add a WLAN IP Address to my certificate as a SAN so that my other devices on my home network can access the instance.
+This demo runs a **self-hosted GitLab instance** locally.
+It supports HTTPS traffic with self-signed SSL certificates or your own trusted CA. I also add a WLAN IP Address to my certificate as a SAN so that my other devices on my home network can access the instance.

 ---

 ## Directory Structure

-Clone this repository and create your own directories for the SSL encryption.
-Your structure will look something like this:

 ```bash
 gitlab/